Aakashsharma614/Aakashsharma614/README.md

 ## About Me

-Software Developer focused on backend engineering, distributed systems, and AI-driven applications.
+Software Developer specializing in **backend engineering, distributed systems, and AI-driven applications**.

-I build systems that are:
+I focus on building systems that are:

-Scalable and performant under real-world load
+- ⚡ **Scalable & performant** under real-world load
-Reliable and fault-tolerant
-Cleanly designed with maintainable architecture Production-ready with a strong focus on quality
+- 🛡️ **Reliable & fault-tolerant** by design
+- 🧩 **Cleanly architected** for long-term maintainability
+- 🚀 **Production-ready** with strong engineering standards

+---

+### What I Do

-My work centers on developing high-performance backend services, real-time systems, and full-stack applications, with an emphasis on scalability, system design, and performance optimization.
+I design and develop **high-performance backend services, real-time systems, and full-stack applications**, with a strong emphasis on:

+- System design & architecture
+- Performance optimization
+- Scalability & efficiency

+---

+### Interests

 I’m particularly interested in:

-Designing distributed and microservices-based architectures Building event-driven and scalable backend systems Integrating AI and Generative AI into real-world products

-Currently focused on strengthening my expertise in system design, scalable infrastructure, and applying AI to solve complex engineering problems.

-## Core Areas

-- Backend Engineering & API Design
+- 🏗️ **Distributed & microservices-based architectures**
+- 🔄 **Event-driven and scalable backend systems**
+- 🤖 **AI & Generative AI integration in real-world products**

+---

+### Currently Focused On

-- Distributed Systems & Scalability
+- System Design (HLD & LLD)
-- Real-Time Systems (WebSockets, Streaming)
+- Scalable Infrastructure & Backend Systems
-- Full-Stack Development
+- Distributed Systems
-- AI / ML & Generative AI
+- Applying AI to real-world engineering problems

 ---